karoliinaparnanen/karoliinaparnanen-Transcoding-Industrial-Music/README.md

 [![Mockup of Unity house and character control](https://img.youtube.com/vi/3rHuGfupeYA/0.jpg)](https://youtu.be/3rHuGfupeYA) Click me to play video (Characters moving).

+### 2.1 Implementing the character into a scene
+1. First the player sees the original performance from a screen in Unity.
 [![Mockup of Unity house and character control](https://img.youtube.com/vi/yYAMkwFTI3E/0.jpg)](https://youtu.be/yYAMkwFTI3E) Click image to play video.
 Recreating this performance from the Extreme Art VHS.

+2. After that the user sees my own physical recreation of this performance.

+3. Finally the user enters the 3D simulation of this performance.

 ## 3. Transforming

+### 3.1 Creating a sample pack with AI using the music from VHS using Python
-[AI music tool GitHub](https://github.com/maxfrenzel/SampleVAE/blob/master/README.md)
+[AI music tool GitHub](https://github.com/maxfrenzel/SampleVAE/blob/master/README.md) Creates 2 second samples based on the imput material.

 [Article about SampleVAE](https://maxfrenzel.com/articles/samplevae-a-multi-purpose-ai-tool-for-music-producers-and-sound-designers)